Frequently Asked Questions¶

 my_mapped_task_2 does not know that it is downstream from

 list_task().
-Orion will have convenience functions for detecting these associations, and Orion's
+Prefect will have convenience functions for detecting these associations, and Prefect's

 .map() operator will automatically track them.

-How do I tell enforce ordering between tasks that don't share data?¶
+Can I enforce ordering between tasks that don't share data?¶

 prefect orion start and does not require Docker.

-To use Postgres, users must provide the connection string for a running database via the
+Prefect Cloud users do not need to worry about the Prefect database.
+Prefect Cloud uses PostgreSQL on GCP behind the scenes.
+To use PostgreSQL with a self-hosted Orion server, users must provide the connection string for a running database via the

 PREFECT_ORION_DATABASE_CONNECTION_URL environment variable.

-Orion works with SQLite and Postgres.
-New Orion installs default to a SQLite database hosted at
+A self-hosted Prefect Orion server can work with SQLite and PostgreSQL.
+New Prefect installs default to a SQLite database hosted at

-SQLite is appropriate for getting started and exploring Orion.
+SQLite generally works well for getting started and exploring Prefect.
 We have tested it with up to hundreds of thousands of task runs.
 Many users may be able to stay on SQLite for some time.
-However, under write-heavy workloads, SQLite performance can begin to suffer.
-Users running many flows with high degrees of parallelism or concurrency may prefer to start with Postgres.
+However, for production uses, Prefect Cloud or self-hosted PostgreSQL is highly recommended.
+Under write-heavy workloads, SQLite performance can begin to suffer.
+Users running many flows with high degrees of parallelism or concurrency should use PostgreSQL.